-17. Servicemen permanently stationed in Maine.
-Any person serving in the Armed Forces of the United States who is permanently stationed at a military or naval post, station or base in the State, that person's spouse and that
+^{17.} Servicemen permanently stationed in Maine.
+Any person serving in the Armed Forces of the United States who is permanently stationed at a concealed weapon to possess such weapon providing it is not used for hunting wild birds or wild animals.